barracudanetworks/waf-azure-templates/ARMTemplates/contrib/Quickstart-WAF-Lab/README.md

 ##Next Steps
-After succesfull deployment you should be able to access the WAF via it's management GUI http://<LBPublicIP>:8001
+After succesfull deployment you should be able to access the WAF via it's management GUI http://<LBPublicIP>:8001 if you selected PAYG then you can immediately use the Secure https://<LBPublicIP>:8443

 ## Post Deployment Configuration
 Once provisioned you will be able to access via the DNS name or Public IP of the WAF's load balancer a series of websites designed to operate with poor security.